aureliusenterprise/m4i_atlas_core/m4i_atlas_core/api/README.md

 ## Auth

-The Auth submodule provides functionality for retrieving authentication tokens from Keycloak, which are required for accessing the Apache Atlas API.
+The `auth` submodule provides functionality for retrieving authentication tokens from Keycloak, which are required for accessing the Apache Atlas API.

 ### Usage